mihaipriboi/Nerdvana_Nemesis_2023/README.md

 // SD Card
 #define chipSelect BUILTIN_SDCARD
 ```

-For writing data in a file on the SD Card we made two functions.
-The function named _file_print_ is writig the date without enters in the file.
-Meanwhile, the function _file_println_ is writing the data with a enter after the string in the file.
-Both of them have a parameter of type _String_, names _s_, which is the data that we are writing in the file.
+For writing data in a file on the SD card we made two functions.
+The function named _file_print_ is writig the date without a newline character in the file, unlike the function _file_println_.
+Both of them have a parameter of type _String_, which is the data that we are writing in the file.

 ```ino
 /// SD card